Helmsdown/scopely-challenge/README.md

 # scopely-challenge

 # Progress
-I did not start on ZRANGE
+1. I did not event attempt ZRANGE.
+2. I have bugs in ZCARD and ZRANK

 # Instructions